Nigeria unions suspend strikes in fuel dispute

 Main unions said they had "fruitful" talks with Jonathan on Thursday night, leading to media speculation that the two sides might be approaching a compromise.

 "There are no talks today because we have to go back to our members and discuss the options with all the stakeholders.
-We are a democratic organisation," NLC's vice president Isa Aremu told Reuters.
+We are a democratic organization," NLC's vice president Isa Aremu told Reuters.

 Presidency sources say the sticking point in talks was the price of petrol, which unions want returned back to 65 naira.
 One solution may be for the government to pay a percentage of the subsidy, which reduces along a sliding scale over time.